Warwick Watkins: Spatial Information Industry Action Agenda

 The Action Agenda was released in September 2001.
 Under the Spatial Information Industry Action Agenda, on 25 September 2001, then Minister for Industry, Science and Resources, Senator Nick Minchin announced a $2 million Grant to a consortium of private "spatial firms" to increase the effectiveness of spatial information.
 ASIBA was identified as the industry body to lead most of the responsibility under the action agenda.
 Minchin also identified the key intergovernmental roles of ANZLIC under the Action Agenda.
 Nairn continued his support for the agenda until he lost his federal seat in November 2007 election.
 Thereafter, he remained engaged through ASIBA.

 Elizabeth O'Keeffe, the ANZLIC delegate for Victoria, represented Watkins on the steering committee for the Spatial Information Industry Action Agenda until July 2002, when she was reportedly sacked from her position as Executive Director, Land Victoria.
-It was also reported that O’Keeffe had approved an illegal $100,000 contract for ASIBA to “lobby her own Minister” Sherryl Garbutt to promote the Spatial Information Industry Action Agenda.
+It was also reported that O’Keeffe had approved an illegal $100,000 contract with ASIBA to “lobby her own Minister” Sherryl Garbutt to promote the Spatial Information Industry Action Agenda.
 However, it was also disclosed in the Victorian Parliament that O'Keeffe's primary agenda in engaging the ASIBA lobbyist was to discredit the Surveyor-General as well as the professional and industry bodies, the Institution of Surveyors Victoria and the Association of Consulting Surveyors Victoria.
-The contract was agreed between O'Keeffe and then ASIBA Chairman, Tony Wheeler, and then ASIBA Chief Executive Officer, David Hocking.
-The contract was signed with the concurrence of O'Keeffe's superiors, Minister Garbutt and Department Secretary Chloe Munro.
+The contract was agreed between O'Keeffe and ASIBA and presumedly with the concurrence of O'Keeffe's superiors, Minister Garbutt and Department Secretary Chloe Munro.
 Following adverse media and Opposition reporting, the contract was found to not be appropriate and was cancelled after the first tranche of $25,000 was paid to ASIBA.